-Pro-BJP accounts lead social media attacks on CJI Chandrachud, researchers show
+Pro-BJP accounts lead trolling of CJI Chandrachud, researchers show

 The researchers said that “unlike in other trolling situations in which politicians and mainstream media play active parts, here, the aggressive action comes from influencers”.

-Examining Twitter activity between January 1 and April 20, Agarwal and Pal identified the top digital influencers attacking Chandrachud online as Radharamn Das, spokesperson of the ISKCON religious group, an account with the name Ram Prasad that is followed by Prime Minister Narendra Modi on Twitter, and Abhijit Iyer-Mitra, a commentator and a columnist at pro-Modi site OpIndia.
+Examining Twitter activity between January 1 and April 20, Agarwal and Pal claims that the top accounts influencing the narrative about Chandrachud online are Radharamn Das, spokesperson of the ISKCON religious group, an account with the name Ram Prasad that is followed by Prime Minister Narendra Modi on Twitter, and Abhijit Iyer-Mitra, a commentator and a columnist at pro-Modi site OpIndia.

-Studying the timeline of attacks on the chief justice, the researchers noted that they typically peaked around key developments in court.
+Studying the timeline of the messages about the chief justice, the researchers noted that they typically peaked around key developments in court.

 The researchers said that tweets by these three accounts were posted within one or two days of the online activity relating to Chandrachud peaking in the general discourse.
-“So, while these influencers don’t initiate attacks against the CJI, they can be seen piggybacking on the sudden public interest, and influence the discourse with their inflammatory content,” the researchers said.
+“So, while these influencers don’t initiate attacks against the CJI, they can be seen piggybacking on the sudden public interest, and influence the discourse with their inflammatory content,” the researchers claimed.

 Alleged anti-Hindu values

-One of grounds for which Chandrachud is attacked online is his alleged “anti-Hindu bias”, the researchers said.
+One of grounds for which Chandrachud is trolled is his alleged “anti-Hindu bias”, the researchers said.
 “There are multiple ways in which Chandrachud is presented as anti-Hindu, but the two most common approaches are through direct attacks at his judgments as antithetical to Hindu values, or by calling out his support from liberal or Opposition quarters as evidence of his being anti-Hindu,” the researchers said.

 By engaging in whataboutery, or posting counter-examples, over judgements involving the human rights of minorities, Chandrachud is presented as being indifferent to cases where Hindus are allegedly under attack, the researchers said.